denkoy/flight_planner-master/README.md

 - Supports data persistence in files or an SQL database.
 - RESTful API with endpoints for CRUD operations.

-## Requirements for student implementation:
-* You are allowed to edit all files, except `flight_planner/app.py`, and to a much lesser degree - `flight_planner/app.py`.

-Make sure to preserve the API and most of `flight_planner/routes.py` - edit to fit your own services implementation.

-*Note*: The `test_services.py` file provides basic logic tests for your services implementation.
-Your code should pass these tests if it is valid.

-`Dockerfile` and `setup.py` are provided optionally.

-Basic points: 15pts (For correct implementation of the base task)

-### Bonus points:
-* For importing data from a CSV file (no export) (+1 pt)
-* For file-based storage (both loading and saving) (+2 pt)
-* For SQL-based storage (both loading and saving) (+2 pt)
-* For correct and passing unit tests (test_services.py) (+1 pt)

-**NOTE**: In case you're providing multiple storage mechanisms, your services layer should select the appropriate data store (In memory / File-based / SQL-based) based on the value of the `DATA_STORE` environment variable.
-If `DATA_STORE` is not set, or `inmemory`, use the In Memory store.
-If it is equal to `file`, use the File-based store.
-If it is equal to `sql`, use the SQL-based store.

-**NOTE**: Your data stores should have only optional arguments, thus allowing instantiation without any arguments.

 ## API Endpoints

 ### City Endpoints